Palo (religion): The Nfumbe

-By tradition, a Palo practitioner would travel to a graveyard at night.
-There, they would focus on a specific grave and seek to communicate with the spirit of the dead person buried there, typically through divination.
-They then determine to create a trata (pact) with the spirit, whereby the latter agrees to become the servant of the practitioner.
-Once they believe that they have the consent of the spirit, the palero/palera will dig up the bones of the deceased, or at least collect soil from their grave, and take it back home.
-There, they perform rituals to install this spirit inside their nganga.
-After being removed from their grave, the bones of the nfumbe may undergo attempts to "cool" and settle them, before they are added to the nganga, something that cerré el pacto ("seals the pact").
+By tradition, a Palo practitioner travels to a graveyard at night.
+There, they focus on a specific grave and seek to communicate with the spirit of the person buried there, typically through divination.
+Following negotiations, they create a trata (pact) with the spirit, whereby the latter agrees to serve the practitioner in exchange for promises of offerings.
+Once they believe that they have the spirit's consent, the palero/palera will dig up their bones, or at least collect soil from their grave, and take it home.
+After being removed from their grave, the bones of the nfumbe may undergo attempts to "cool" and settle them, being aspirated with white wine and aguardiente and fumigated with cigar smoke.
+Placing the bones in the spirit-vessel is perceived as sealing the pact between the practitioner and the nfumbe.
+A paper note on which the nfumbes name is written may also be added.

-In Palo, it is believed that the spirit of the dead individual resides in the nganga.
-This becomes a slave of the owner, making the relationship between the palero/palera and their nfumbe quite different from the reciprocal relationship that the santero/santera has with their oricha in Santería.
+Palo teaches that the nfumbe spirit then resides in the nganga.
+This becomes the owner's slave, making the relationship between the palero/palera and their nfumbe quite different from the reciprocal relationship that the santero/santera has with their oricha in Santería.
 The keeper of the nganga promises to feed the nfumbe, for instance with animal blood, rum, and cigars.
-The nfumbe spirit will then protect the keeper, and carries out the commands of their owner or their owner's clients; its services are termed trabajos.
+In turn, the nfumbe offers services called trabajos, protects its keeper, and carries out their commands.
 Practitioners will sometimes talk of their nfumbe having a distinct personality, displaying traits such as stubbornness or jealousy.

-The nfumbe will rule over other spirits, of animals and plants, that are also included in the nganga.
-Specific animal parts added are believe to enhance the skills of the nfumbe in the nganga; a bat's skeleton for instance might be seen as giving the nfumbe the ability to fly through the night to conduct errands, a turtle would give it a ferocious bite, and a dog's head would give it a powerful sense of smell.
+The nfumbe will rule over other spirits in the nganga, including those of plants and animals.
+Specific animal parts added are believed to enhance the skills of the nfumbe in the nganga; a bat's skeleton for instance might give the nfumbe the ability to fly at night, a turtle would give it a ferocious bite, and a dog's head would give it a powerful sense of smell.